samogden/CST334-assignments/programming-assignments/PA3/README.md

 You will be writing the pieces that find free memory, split chunks, free chunks, coalesce chunks, allocate, and free memory!

-Also, there are a few questions scattered throughout the source code that you need to answer for the checkpoint this week!
-I've labeled them with "question".
-Note that these are not _just_ in `student_code.*`.

 ### Functions you'll be writing

 ```c